DOI-USGS/sfrmaker/README.md

 SFR_routing_checker.py can be run independently of the MAIN program to visualize routing.
 Simply edit the SFR_routing_checker.XML input file, and run by typing *python SFR_routing_checker.py SFR_routing_checker.XML* at the command prompt.
 Requires an SFR package file, and a grid spec.
 (SPC) file (written by GWV).
 Works best with \<all_layers> set to False.
 To visualize shapefile output in ArcMap, after importing, under Properties>Symbology choose categories and click "Add all values".

 #####Visualizing streamflow and aquifer interactions
 Edit the plot_SFR_flows.py example.
-Requires a MODFLOW DIS file, an "exploded" stream linework file that has stream fragments by model cell number (i.e. \<intersect> in the XML input file, or similar), and an SFR package output file (i.e. "*streamflow.dat").
+Requires a MODFLOW DIS file, an "exploded" stream linework file that has stream fragments by model cell number (i.e. \<intersect> in the XML input file, or similar), and an SFR package output textfile (i.e. "*streamflow.dat"; this is the same file discussed in the "Obtaining SFR output" section above).
 Produces a shapefile of the same name as the SFR output file.
 To view in Arc, after importing, under Properties>Symbology, click Import and choose:

 * **SFR_flow_symbology.lyr** to plot flow by line thickness